 Net Position.
-The net position of the District's governmental activities at June 30, 2019 was a \$52,680,561 deficit.
-Investment in capital assets (e.g. land, building, furniture, vehicles and equipment) less any related debt used to acquire those assets that is still outstanding was \$6,295,491 at June 30, 2019.
+The net position of the District's governmental activities at June 30, 2020 was a \$34,284,118 deficit.
+Investment in capital assets (e.g. land, building, furniture, vehicles and equipment) less any related debt used to acquire those assets that is still outstanding was \$34,082,184 at June 30, 2020.
 The District uses these capital assets to provide services to students; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
-An additional portion of the District's governmental activities net position (\$77,771,962) represents resources that are subject to external restrictions on how they may be used.
+An additional portion of the District's governmental activities net position (\$78,811,327) represents resources that are subject to external restrictions on how they may be used.

 Changes in Net Position.
-The District's total revenues of its governmental activities were \$400,727,573.
-A significant portion, approximately 68.6 percent, of the revenue comes from property taxes.
-Another 14.4 percent comes from state aid - formula grants while only 2.8 percent relates to charges for services.
-This reflects a \$79.2 million increase in revenues from 2017-2018, primarily because in 2017-2018 there was recording of negative on-behalf revenue for the portion of the reduction in the OPEB liability that was the responsibility of the State.
-The total revenues were used to fund the cost of all programs and services in the amount of \$379,334,433, and to pay down the District's debt.
-This reflects a \$106.3 million increase in expenses from 2017-2018, or approximately 38.9%, again primarily from the recording of negative on-behalf expense related to the OPEB liability in 2017-2018.
+The District's total revenues of its governmental activities were \$427,522,677.
+A significant portion, approximately 68.9 percent, of the revenue comes from property taxes.
+Another 16.9 percent comes from state aid - formula grants while only 1.9 percent relates to charges for services.
+This reflects a \$26.7 million or 6.9% increase in revenues from 2018-2019.
+The total revenues were used to fund the cost of all programs and services in the amount of \$409,126,234, and to pay down the District's debt.
+This reflects a \$29.8 million or 7.8% increase in expenses from 2018-2019, primarily due to additional instructional costs.

 Governmental Activities.
-The District's total net position of its governmental activities increased \$21,393,140 from the results of current year operations.
-The total cost of all government activities for the fiscal year ended June 30, 2019 was \$379,334,433.
+The District's total net position of its governmental activities increased \$18,396,443 from the results of current year operations.
+The total cost of all government activities for the fiscal year ended June 30, 2020 was \$409,126,234.
 Funding for these governmental activities is by specific program revenue or through general revenues such as property taxes, state aid and investment earnings.
 Program revenues directly attributable to specific activities funded some of the governmental activities costs.
-These program revenues amounted to \$50,606,296 (grant revenues, tuition and facility leasing, for example).
-The remaining cost of governmental activities not directly funded by program revenues was \$328,728,137, which were primarily funded by property taxes in the amount of \$275,040,395 and state revenue plus grants and contributions of \$60,801,247.
+These program revenues amounted to \$50,099,049 (grant revenues, tuition and facility leasing, for example).
+The remaining cost of governmental activities not directly funded by program revenues was \$359,027,185, which were primarily funded by property taxes in the amount of \$294,541,287 and state revenue plus grants and contributions of \$72,093,674.